This recipe for Pavlova, made with a meringue shell, whipped cream, and fruit, is one of New Zealand's national desserts.

-When preparing a Pavlova recipe, the most important thing is to have scrupulously clean utensils, free of grease or egg shell.
+When preparing a Pavlova recipe, the most important thing is to have scrupulously clean utensils, free of grease, egg yolks, or eggshells.
 In fact, the success of the meringue depends on it.
 Also important is that the egg whites are at room temperature before beating them to get more volume.

-- 4 large egg whites at room temperature
+- 4 large egg whites (at room temperature)

-- 1 tsp of white vinegar
+- 1 teaspoon white vinegar

-- 1/2 Tbsp of cornstarch
+- 1/2 tablespoon cornstarch

-- 1/2 cups of whipping cream
+- 1/2 cup whipping cream

-- 1 Tbsp fresh lemon juice
+- 1 tablespoon fresh lemon juice

-- Preheat the oven to 275F (140C) and place the rack in middle of the oven.
+- Heat the oven to 275 F/140 C and place the rack in the middle of the oven.
 Line a baking tray with foil and draw a 7-inch circle on the foil with the blunt edge of a knife (don't tear the foil).
 Set aside.